In this tutorial, we’ll walk you through setting up a custom search with multiple advanced features.

 On average we lose 3,000 items in our lifetime.
 The last thing we need is to spend even more time seeking what we’re looking for.

-That’s why you want a reliable custom search for your websites.
+That’s why you want to add a search bar to your websites.
 Not only does it make life easier for the user, but it’s also incredibly easy for you to build.
 That’s because you don’t even need to be a developer or have any coding skills.
 All you need is Toolset and Elementor.

 A custom search is a golden ticket for increasing sales conversions.
 Using custom search is a piece of cake and really helps users find what they are looking for.
 Your custom search can be split into two parts, the search form, and the search results.